JAPAN MAPPER.COM

 The currency in Kumamoto, like the rest of Japan, is the Japanese yen (JPY).
 Cash is widely accepted, but many places also accept credit cards for convenience.

-Kumamoto, Kumamoto Tourist Attraction Spot Map Area Guide
+Kumamoto, Japan Tourist Attraction Spot Map Area Guide